 - The litter box isn’t clean

 Number of litter boxes: There should be one litter box for each cat in the house, plus one extra (more if you have many cats).
 Some cats prefer to urinate in one box and defecate in another, so sometimes adding more than one box per cat helps.
+When you have more than one box, they should not be located next to each other.
+When you have more than one box, they should not be located next to each other.
+In multi-level homes, consider placing one box per cat on each floor.

 Litter preferences: If you've changed brands or types of litter recently, that may be the problem.
 Many cats have specific preferences about litter.
 Cats have sensitive noses and are not fond of chemical or perfume scents.
 Studies have shown that the most appealing type of litter to most cats is unscented clumping litter that’s the consistency of fine sand.
 It’s best to purchase different types, though, and offer them side by side to let your cat choose; try clay litters, shredded paper, sawdust, wood pellets, even sand or dirt.
 If you need to change to another type of litter, do it gradually by adding a little more of the new product each time you change the litter, until your kitty is used to the new litter.